 Alternatively, if there are other gift vouchers you'd prefer to use instead of Amazon ones, then please get in touch to discuss your preference -- if the voucher is emailable and I'm able to make use of it then let's investigate!

 Paying with bitcoin was previously offered as an alternative way of purchasing the guide, and had the advantage of being immediate, without any emails and without any waiting.
-Unfortunately this method of buying the guide was never very popular, and so with version 6 of the guide this payment method was discontinued.
-I haven't heard any feedback of why there wasn't more interest, but I presume it was related to the volatility and the rising transaction costs.
-But that's just a guess.
-Please get in touch if you think it's worth reactiving this idea.
+Unfortunately this method of buying the guide was never very popular, and so with version 6 of the guide this payment method was discontinued -- and also the website I was using for this has died.
+Please get in touch if you think it's worth reviving this idea, and especially if you know of platforms which can provide this service.

 These aren't particularly "Frequently asked questions", but instead more "Preemptive questions", for clarification.